Skip to navigation Skip to content

 Contact customer/nominee to discuss file assessment + Read more ...

-• advise that all required information is available to complete the assessment
+• advise that all required details are available to complete the assessment

-• offer the option for the JCA to be completed without their further participation
+• offer the option to complete the JCA without their participation

-• where appropriate, advise of a referral to a Disability Medical Assessment (DMA) and to expect contact by Sonic HealthPlus to book the DMA appointment
+• if appropriate, advise of a referral to a Disability Medical Assessment (DMA) and to expect contact by Sonic HealthPlus to book the DMA appointment

 • confirm if the customer needs, wants, or will benefit from an employment services referral.
-For instance, the customer has an active referral to an appropriate employment services provider which will not be impacted by the new JCA (e.g. work capacities affecting eligibility)
+For example, the customer has an active referral to an appropriate employment services provider which will not be impacted by the new JCA (work capacities affecting eligibility)

 Does the customer and/or nominee agree to changing the format of the assessment to file format?

-• Yes, the assessor can proceed with the assessment using file format, and
+• Yes, the assessor can continue with the assessment using file format, and:

-• Change the format of JCA report in ESSWeb to file format and update the customer information sharing statement (CISS), if applicable
+• Change the format of JCA report in ESSWeb to file format.
+Information sharing statement (CISS) must be Yes

-• The assessor must document the discussion in the Assessment Summary to ensure a contact record is available.
-Procedure ends here
+• The assessor must document the discussion in the Assessment Summary to make sure a contact record is available

-Table 3: for use by PROFAPS6 Assessors within Assessment Services Branch only.
+Table 3: for use by PROFAPS6 Assessors in Assessment Services Branch only.

 Step